Synonyms: PRX002, RO7046015, RG7935, NEOD002

 Company: Hoffmann-La Roche, Prothena

 In March 2014, Prothena, in partnership with Roche, began a single-center study in 40 healthy adults younger than 66 to compare the safety and pharmacokinetics of a single infusion of 0.3, 1, 3, 10, or 30 mg/kg to placebo.
-This trial assessed peripheral target engagement (Mar 2015 conference news; company press release).
+This trial assessed peripheral target engagement (Mar 2015 conference news; press release).
 At the 2015 AD/PD conference, Prothena reported that the antibody was safe, well-tolerated, and dose-dependently reduced the concentration of free α-synuclein in the blood down to 4 percent; data were subsequently published (Schenk et al., 2017).

-Notably, this trial explored the use of smartphone measures to monitor clinical changes, showing that these digital markers closely correlate with the MDS-UPDRS but may be more sensitive (May 2017 conference news).
+Notably, this trial explored the use of smartphone measures to monitor clinical changes, showing that these digital markers closely correlate with the MDS-UPDRS but may be more sensitive (May 2017 conference news; Lipsmeier et al., 2022).